 Below we take a deep dive into both terms, examining the true meaning of each.
-We also explain in detail their distinctions and similarities including education, experience requirements, and where they work.
+We also explain their distinctions and similarities in detail, including education, experience requirements, and where they work.

-EMT Vs Paramedic - Job Definitions
+EMT Vs. Paramedic - Job Definitions

 EMTs

-Emergency medical technicians, generally referred to as EMTs, are emergency medical personnel whose duties it is to respond to medical emergencies and transport victims to appropriate medical facilities.
+Emergency medical technicians, generally called EMTs, are emergency medical personnel whose duties are to respond to medical emergencies and transport victims to appropriate medical facilities.

 However, there is a limit to what a regular EMT is authorized and capable of doing.
 This is where paramedics come in.